 Olivet Lane Vineyard

 Named for the mature olive trees lining the entrance, the Olivet Lane Vineyard features heritage plantings of Chardonnay and Pinot Noir which are valued as a source for some of the appellation’s most acclaimed wines.
 Approximately two-thirds of the vineyard’s 60 planted acres are dedicated to the Wente selection of Chardonnay, with the balance planted to the Martini selection of Pinot Noir, a clone now considered as an “heirloom” clone.
 We are passionate about sustainable farming, and are dedicated to improving our practices to better the environment in which we grow.

-The Olivet Lane Vineyard is situated in the heart of the Russian River Valley, distinguished by the maritime fog influence sweeping up from the Pacific through the Petaluma Gap to the South.
+The Olivet Lane Vineyard is distinguished by the maritime fog influence sweeping up from the Pacific through the Petaluma Gap to the South.
 Located just east and above the low-lying Laguna de Santa Rosa plain region, the Olivet Lane Vineyard features an undulating benchland of well-drained, gravelly, clay loam soil.
 The fog that defines our growing region lingers in our neighborhood, protecting it under a cool white blanket from evening through the morning.
 These long, cool nights extend the growing season, creating the opportunity for the grapes to ripen slowly and reach their full flavor potential while retaining their natural acidity, producing wines that are elegant and age-worthy.

 Acreage: 60 total acres of Pinot Noir & Chardonnay